nxskok/pasias/docs/23-mds.md

 hard to do by trying to match  those names in the clusters with the ones on the MDS map.
 So I put myself through some short-term R coding pain for some substantial long-term gain.
-I was thinking, ``can I extract the clusters from this analysis, and plot them on the MDS map in different colours?''
+I was thinking, "can I extract the clusters from this    analysis, and plot them on the MDS map in different colours?"
 That would go like this:

 ```r